eulerto/pg_similarity/README.md

 Installation
 ============

-**pg\_similarity** is distributed as a source package and can be downloaded at [PGFoundry](http://pgfoundry.org/projects/pgsimilarity/).
-This extension is supported on [those platforms](http://www.postgresql.org/docs/current/static/supported-platforms.html) that PostgreSQL is.
+**pg\_similarity** is supported on [those platforms](http://www.postgresql.org/docs/current/static/supported-platforms.html) that PostgreSQL is.
 The installation steps depend on your operating system.

 You can also keep up with the latest fixes and features cloning the Git repository.